-- When the battery is not in use, A Use appropriate cables.
-When connecting cables to the input and output jacks, use only the cables provided or sold by Nikon for the purpose to maintain compliance with product regulations. - A CD-ROMs: CD-ROMs containing software or manuals should not be played back on audio CD equipment.
+- When the battery is not in use, !
+Use appropriate cables.
+When connecting cables to the input and output iacks, use only the cables provided or sold by Nikon for the purpose to maintain compliance with product regulations. - ware or manuals should not be played back on audio CD equipment.
 Playing CD-ROMs on an audio CD player could cause hearing loss or damage the equipment.